 Providing telecommunications to remote rural locations is our specialty.
 Only four of the 24 Alaskan communities that TelAlaska's Interior and Mukluk Telephone Companies serve are accessible by road.

 TelAlaska was acquired by American Broadband in July of 2008.
 American Broadband acquires and operates local exchange carriers and related businesses in rural markets nationwide.
 The company's strategy is distinguished by a long-term focus on growth in rural America.
 By investing in its telecommunications network, local employees and management, and community organizations, American Broadband ensures continued customer service satisfaction and works to realize the growth potential of its markets.
-The company now serves more than 26,000 access lines, 10,000 Cable Subscribers, and 8,500 high speed data customers in Nebraska, Missouri, and Alaska.
+American Broadband and its subsidiaries now serve 37,000 access lines, 18,000 video customers, and 19,400 data customers in Nebraska, Missouri, Alaska and Louisiana.